A journey of a thousand miles begins with a single step.

 Darrell Wade, Co-Founder and CEO of Intrepid Travel

-We did a paper-based MVP (though I’m sure the term didn’t exist then!) of what a trip would look like, rough costs, and what we thought we could charge.
+We did a paper-based MVP of what a trip would look like, rough costs, and what we thought we could charge.
 We ran it past a few people who understood the travel industry and should know if it would work.
 They all said we’d fail.
 Having never been one for market research anyway, we pressed ahead and launched anyway.
-We got a few sales, validated the model, invested every cent we could scrounge up, and then went hungry for a while!
-It certainly was not an overnight success, but we took 47 travelers to Thailand in our first year and that was just enough for us to have a second year!
+We got a few sales, validated the model, invested every cent we could scrounge up, and then went hungry for a while.
+It certainly was not an overnight success, but we took 47 travelers to Thailand in our first year and that was just enough for us to have a second year.

 This year we’ll carry over 250,000 travelers to about 120 countries.
-The secret to success—if there is one—is to have a good idea in the first place and then keep testing, iterating, and retesting EVERYTHING you do until you hit on the mix of marketing, distribution, product, pricing, technology and so on that works.
+The secret to success is to have a good idea in the first place and then keep testing, iterating, and retesting EVERYTHING you do until you hit on the mix of marketing, distribution, product, pricing, technology, and so on that works.

-The best piece of advice I can give is to just get started.
+The best piece of advice I can give is: just get started.
 If I realized how much I would need to know before I started, I probably would have been too terrified to get going.
-But I’m a big believer of just-in-time learning, and we’ve learned a lot as Canva grew, and we’ll continue to keep learning as we grow.
+But I’m a big believer in just-in-time learning, and we’ve learned a lot as Canva grew, and we’ll continue to keep learning as we grow.